cypress-io/cypress/README.md

 ### Where's the code?

-When Cypress releases its public beta, it will open source the majority of the code base.
-This will primarily consist of the `cypress-driver`, and backend adapters.
-The `desktop app` which integrates our `web services` will not be released as open source.
+When Cypress releases its public beta, we will open source the code base.
+This will consist of the `cypress-driver`, the `cypress-gui`, the `cypress-webapp`, the `cypress-server` and all backend adapters.

 ### How do I get Cypress?

 Right now you have to be an early adopter to get a hold of Cypress.
 Visit [http://www.cypress.io](http://www.cypress.io) and get on our mailing list.
 We send periodic emails asking for additional adopters until we are ready for a public beta.

-The public beta is on track for later in 2015.
+The public beta is on track for 2nd quarter in 2016.

 ### Contributors